Saint-Aimé-du-Lac-des-Îles

 The village itself is located just off Quebec Route 309 at the southern end of Lake of Islands (Lac des Îles).

 History

 In 1891, the parish of Saint-Aimé-du-Lac was founded.
 In 1907, the post office opened, named Lac-des-Îles after the nearby Lake of Islands (Lac des Îles).

 In 1917, the municipality was formed as the United Township Municipality of Wabassee-Dudley-et-Bouthillier-Partie-Nord-Est, and renamed in 1942 to Dudley-et-Bouthillier-Partie-Nord-Est. In 1953, it became the Municipality of Saint-Aimé-du-Lac-des-Îles.

 From January 8, 2003, to January 1, 2006, the municipality was amalgamated into the Town of Mont-Laurier.

+Geography

+The south-flowing Lièvre River forms the eastern boundary of the municipality, where the Kiamika River meets the Lièvre River.